withoutboats/heck/README.md

 2. If multiple uppercase characters are consecutive, they are considered to be within a single word, except that the last will be part of the next word if it is followed by lowercase characters (see rule 1).
-3. Non-alphabetic chraracters inherit the case of the preceding character for use in rules 1 and 2.

 That is, "HelloWorld" is segmented `Hello|World` whereas "XMLHttpRequest" is segmented `XML|Http|Request`.